Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning

-\paragraph{Dynamic Evaluation.} Our reward function dynamically selects evaluation criteria based on question type, distinguishing between diagnostic queries and control questions via separate scoring formulations in Equation~\ref{eq:answer_diag} and Equation~\ref{eq:control_reward}.
-To address the inherent lexical variation in open-ended agricultural responses, the function incorporates a five-tier fuzzy matching mechanism that ranges from exact match to weak relevance~\cite{reichard2025open}.
-The complete reward pipeline processes each candidate response $o_i$ through stages of format validation, keyword extraction, and semantic matching, culminating in a final scalar reward $r_i$ within the bounded interval $[0, 3.0]$ for subsequent GRPO optimization as defined in Equation~\ref{eq:grpo_objective}.
+Our reward function dynamically adapts its evaluation criteria according to question type, employing distinct scoring formulations for diagnostic queries (Equation~\ref{eq:answer_diag}) and control/prevention questions (Equation~\ref{eq:control_reward}).
+To accommodate the inherent lexical variation in open-ended agricultural responses, the function integrates a five-tier fuzzy matching mechanism that spans exact matches to weak semantic relevance~\cite{reichard2025open}.
+The complete pipeline yields a bounded scalar reward \(r_i \in [0, 3.0]\), which is subsequently used for GRPO optimization (Equation~\ref{eq:grpo_objective}).